elena/python-wiki-replica/README.md

 Tallying forth.
 Feeling good.
 The plan hasn't changed.

 ---

 2025-02-16:

 First pass is complete.

+It has been about as much work expected and I'm exceptionally grateful for some fantastic tooling from the python ecosystem that has made this both quick and quite fun (nb no llms were used outside of editor-code-completion, which didn't necessarily make things faster).

 There are 1,751 "root" pages by default.